-The Chesapeake Bay Watershed-Mount Harmon is located along a major tributary of the Chesapeake Bay—the largest estuary in the U. S. The Chesapeake combines freshwater from its rivers with saltwater from the Atlantic Ocean, creating diverse ecosystems for wildlife.
-Wetlands and marshes—such as those found at Mount Harmon—serve as important filtering systems within the Bay watershed.
+Mount Harmon is located along a major tributary of the Chesapeake Bay — the largest estuary in the U. S. The Chesapeake combines freshwater from its rivers with saltwater from the Atlantic Ocean, creating diverse ecosystems for wildlife.
+Wetlands and marshes — such as those found at Mount Harmon — serve as important filtering systems within the Bay watershed.

 A watershed is an area or region where all of the water flows to a river, lake, or bay or ocean.
 The Chesapeake Bay watershed covers 64,000 square miles, stretching from New York to Virginia.

 Mount Harmon actively supports watershed conservation.
 As part of a Conservation Program, the surrounding fields are planted in perennial grasses to help prevent soil from eroding into nearby waters.
 Also, Mount Harmon’s